voldien/vulkan-samples/README.md

 ## License

-This project is licensed under the GPL+3 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 Models downloaded from Morgan McGuire's [Computer Graphics Archive](https://casual-effects.com/data)